DavidPratten/jetisu/README.md

 The idea of a relation that is defined by computable constraints and rules goes back to the 1970's and 1980's of the database era.
 Early references include:

-- __Algorithmic relations__ were proposed in 1975 by Patrick Hall, Peter Hitchcock and Stephen Todd.
+- __Algorithmic relations__ proposed in 1975 by Patrick Hall, Peter Hitchcock and Stephen Todd.
-- __Computed relations__ were described in 1981 by David Maier and David Warren.
+- __Computed relations__ described in 1981 by David Maier and David Warren.

 These proposals share a common assumption that computation is inherently directed.
 Neither paper suggested that an algorithmic, or computed relation could be defined in such a way that all directions of computation might be possible "out-of-the-box" with just a single definition.

 The maturation of satisfaction solvers and of the constraint language [MiniZinc](https://www.minizinc.org) have provided the building blocks for realising ideas that were put forward nearly 50 years ago.
 The Jetisu project calls these relations, which are algorithmic or computed, "intensionally defined relations".

+## Theory of intensionally defined relations
+An __intensionally defined relation__ is
+- a set of typed attributes (or columns) A, along with
+- a set of declarative and computable satisfaction constraints C, which
+- when further constrained in a relational query, is indistinguishable, (within some error bound 𝜖), from its finite extension of tuples (rows).

+Beyond this basic definition, here are some additional observations that may assist the reader:

+__Intimate connection between the constraints in the definition and the ```WHERE``` clause in the query:__ A key implication of the above definition is that the relational ```σ``` operator (```WHERE``` clause in SQL) contains constraints that may be pushed down into the definition of the relation prior to scanning the rows in the relation, rather than being applied as a filter after retrieving the rows from the relation.

+__Technology agnostic:__ While it is convenient to use MiniZinc to define a relation's intension, it is not required.
+Any language, or system, that supports the above definitions may be used.
+As to the relational query language, it is convenient to use SQL, but the same queries could easily also be formulated in Datalog or other equivalent query language.

 ## Built With Open Source Software
 * [sqlglot](https://github.com/tobymao/sqlglot)